-Rec 17 The Council of Europe should - under capacity building projects - develop or link to standardised, multi-language templates for Article 31-requests.
-Rec 18 The Council of Europe should explore the possibility of establishing an online resource providing information on laws of Parties on electronic evidence and cybercrime as well as on legal thresholds, and evidentiary and other requirements to be met to obtain the disclosure of stored computer data for use in court proceedings.
+[Former Rec 19] The Council of Europe should - under capacity building projects - develop standardised, multi-language templates for Article 31-requests.

+[Former Rec 26] The Council of Europe should explore the possibility of establishing an online resource providing information on laws of Parties on electronic evidence and cybercrime as well as on legal thresholds, and evidentiary and other requirements to be met to obtain the disclosure of stored computer data for use in court proceedings.

-5.2.4 Recommendations that may need to be addressed through an Additional Protocol to the Budapest Convention on Cybercrime24
+5.2.4 Recommendations that may need to be addressed through an Additional Protocol to the Budapest Convention on Cybercrime

-- Rec 19 Parties should consider allowing via legal domestic amendments and international agreement for the expedited disclosure of the identity and physical address of the subscriber of a specific IP address or user account. - Rec 20 Interested Parties may consider the possibility and scope of an international production order to be directly sent by the authorities of a Party to the law enforcement authorities of another Party. - Rec 21 Parties should consider enhancing direct cooperation between judicial authorities in mutual legal assistance requests. - Rec 22 Parties may consider addressing the practice of law enforcement and prosecution services obtaining information directly from foreign service providers, and related safeguards and conditions. - Rec 23 Parties should consider joint investigations and/or the establishment of joint investigation teams between Parties. - Rec 24 Parties should consider allowing for requests to be sent in English language.
+[Former Rec 6] Parties should consider allowing - via legal domestic amendments and international agreement - for the expedited disclosure of the identity and physical address of the subscriber of a specific IP address or user account.

+[Former Rec 7] Parties should consider the possibility and scope of an international production order to be directly sent by the authorities of a Party to the law enforcement authorities of another Party without a formal MLA request.

+[Former Rec 12] Parties should consider enhancing direct cooperation between judicial authorities in mutual legal assistance requests.

+[Former Rec 14] Parties are encouraged to enable law enforcement and prosecution services to obtain specified traffic and subscriber data directly from foreign service providers, subject to safeguards and conditions.

+[Former Rec 17] Parties should consider joint investigations and/or the establishment of joint investigation teams between Parties.

+[Former Rec 25] Parties should consider allowing for requests to be sent in English language.
 Parties should in particular allowing for preservation requests to be sent in English.

-24 Note: Some of these recommendations could partly be addressed also at the domestic level although addressing them through a Protocol may facilitate their acceptance by the international community.
+Note: Some of these recommendations could partly be addressed also at the domestic level although addressing them through a Protocol may facilitate their acceptance by the international community.